 Ref.
 Issue City response ii.
 Maintenance Records/Logbooks could not located for the hydrant pump, contrary to the requirements of Clause 1.16.2 of AS 1851-2012.
-Whilst electronic logs are available ['Uptick ID Digital Compliance Records' (win QR Code)], a hardcopy of the service record has not been left on site at the completion of the test.
-A review of the digital logbooks following the inspection, revealed the last digital entry with completed on 25 August 2023, indicating the system may not be receiving the required monthly service check, contrary to the requirements of Section 3 of AS 1851-2012 and Section 81 of the EPAR 2021.
-It is noted that the last entry identified the following issues: A. 'Item 1.6) CHECK General inspection-FAIL-'Both pumps have multipled defects'.
+Whilst electronic logs are available ['Uptick ID Digital Compliance Records' (wit QR Code)], a hardcopy of the service record has not been left on site at the completion of the test.
+A review of the digital logbooks following the inspection, revealed the last digital entry was completed on 25 August 2023, indicating the system may not be receiving the required monthly service check, contrary to the requirements of Section 3 of AS 1851-2012 and Section 81 of the EPAR 2021.
+It is noted that the last entry identified the following issues: A. 'Item 1.6) CHECK General inspection-FAIL-'Both pumps have multiple defects'.
 A. Item 1.7c) TEST Compression ignition (diesel) float charge-FAIL-'Low charge on diesel'.
 A. Item 1.7f) CHECK Compression ignition (diesel) battery-FAIL. iv.
-Item 1.14b) CHECK Pump controller operation-FAIL. vi.
-Item 1.14a) Run test checks-record pressures-FAIL. vii.
-Item 1.14b) Run test checks-condition and abnormal noises-FAIL. viii.
-Item 1.14c) Run test checks-runnin speed-FAIL. ix.
-Item 1.14f) Run test checks-charger alternator/generator-FAIL. the theoretical control of the same of the The Chairperson advised Council Officer that the logbooks had been recently stolen.
+Item 1.10b) CHECK Pump controller operation-FAIL. v.
+Item 1.14a) Run test checks-record pressures-FAIL. vi.
+Item 1.14b) Run test checks-condition abnormal noises-FAIL. vii.
+Item 1.14c) Run test checks-running speed-FAIL. ivii.
+Item 1.14f) Run test checks-charger alternator/generator-FAIL.
+Officer that the logbooks had been recently stolen.
 Also, during the inspection the accredited practitioner provided new replacement logbooks to cabinets under locked key within the premises.
 However, hard copies of digital maintenance testing were not provided on site in accordance with AS 1851-2012.
 The fire hydrant system is required to be upgraded under the Notice of Intention to issue a Fire Safety Order issued on 13 May 2024.

 Ref.
 Issue City response xi.
 Item 1.14j) Run test checks - battery charger power failure - FAIL. xii.
 Item 1.14k) Run test checks - engine instrumentation - FAIL. xiii.
 Item 1.14l) Run test checks - flow at circulation relief valve - FAIL. xiv.
 Item 1.18b) Glands and mechanical seals - FAIL. xv.
 Item 1.19a) Check batteries comply - FAIL - 'Batteries out of date, but not to charge until other faults are rectified'.
-It is unclear whether the issues were resolv at the last monthly service. ed In light of the above, FRNSW brings to you attention a position statement published by FRNSW on 8 January 2019.
-The statement shown below: Fire hydrant system in existing premise s When the consent authority (e.g. Council) is assessing the adequacy of an existing fire hydrant system installed in accordance with the provisions of Ordinance 70 and Ministe Specification 10 (or earlier), FRNSW recommend that the system be upgraded to meet the requirements of the current Australian Standard AS 2419.1 to facilitate the operational needs of FRNSW. n rial It may be appropriate for a partial upgrade the existing fire hydrant system be undertaken.
-A partial upgrade may be proposed to address deficiencies in the design and/or performance of the existing thydrant system, when assessed against the requirements of Australian Standard AS 2419.1, so that the upgraded fire hydrant system will meet the operational needs of FRNSW. üre Where a hybrid fire hydrant system is proposed, which incorporates the design at performance requirements from two differe standards, the proponent should consult with FRNSW on the requirements for the fire hydrant system. nt It is recommended that the existing fire hydrant system be upgraded to meet the requirements of the current Australian Standard AS2419.1 for an equivalent new building, as the current system no longer state operational needs of FRNSW. uits
+It is unclear whether the issues were resolved at the last monthly service. red In light of the above, FRNSW brings to you attention a position statement published by FRNSW on 8 January 2019.
+The statemen shown below: Fire hydrant system in existing premise s When the consent authority (e.g. Council) is assessing the adequacy of an existing fire hydrant system installed in accordance with the provisions of Ordinance 70 and Minister Specification 10 (or earlier), FRNSW recommend that the system be upgraded to meet the requirements of the current Australian Standard AS 2419.1 to facilitate the operational needs of FRNSW. h rial It may be appropriate for a partial upgrade the existing fire hydrant system be undertaken.
+A partial upgrade may be proposed to address deficiencies in the design and/or performance of the existing thydrant system, when assessed against the requirements of Australian Standard AS 2419.1, so that the upgraded fire hydrant system will meet the operational needs of FRNSW. iire Where a hybrid fire hydrant system is proposed, which incorporates the design a performance requirements from two differe standards, the proponent should consult with FRNSW on the requirements for the fire hydrant system. nt It is recommended that the existing fire hydrant system be upgraded to meet the requirements of the current Australian Standard AS2419.1 for an equivalent new building, as the current system no longer state operational needs of FRNSW. uits